 Women in politics

-Among the 32 ministers of the new government, 9 are women constituting almost 27 per cent of the total ministers.
-Women ministers handle the new portfolios of tolerance, happiness and youth.
+Among the ministers of the UAE government, 9 are women.
+Women ministers handle the new portfolios of tolerance, happiness, youth and food and water security.
 The Minister of State for Youth Affairs, Shamma bint Sohail Faris Al Mazrui was 22 years old when she took office in early 2016.

 The participation of women in the UAE Cabinet is amongst the highest in the world, reflecting the strong position reached by the Emirati women.
 This way, the UAE empowers and promotes the political inclusion of all.